-EU regulation on preventing pellet losses to reduce microplastic pollution
+EU regulation on preventing plastic pellet loss

 The new regulations will mean mandatory spill prevention measures will apply to every stage of the pellet supply chain, from production to storage, transport, cleaning, and reprocessing, including maritime transport.